-Did you know that each person has a unique intelligence and that we thrive in certain learning environments, while struggle in others?
+Did you know that each person has unique intelligence and that we thrive in certain learning environments while struggling in others?
 There are eight different types of intelligence, as put forth by Howard Gardner.
-People can have varying levels of each intelligence, and they can change over time.
-Teachers can use multiple intelligences in the classroom for the benefit of their students by customizing lessons, classroom layouts and assignments for these multiple intelligences.
+People can have varying levels of intelligence, and they can change over time.
+Teachers can use multiple intelligences in the classroom for the benefit of their students by customizing lessons, classroom layouts, and assignments for these multiple intelligences.

-Keep reading to find out about all eight intelligences, how to implement multiple intelligences in the classroom, and how to benefit from them.
+Keep reading to find out about all eight bits of intelligence, how to implement multiple intelligences in the classroom, and how to benefit from them.

 What is the Multiple Intelligences Theory?